HoustonRuby/rails_girls/02_lets_get_building/00_getting_started.md

 ## Starting our Rails Application

 Time to start our Rails Application.
-Basically a quick test to see if we did everything right. :)
+Basically, we want to do a quick test to see if we did everything right. :)

 ~~~
 $ cd chirper